Zaid-Ajaj/Feliz/public/Feliz.UseElmish/Index.md

 # Feliz.UseElmish [![Nuget](https://img.shields.io/nuget/v/Feliz.UseElmish.svg?maxAge=0&colorB=brightgreen)](https://www.nuget.org/packages/Feliz.UseElmish)

 Besides being able to use Feliz in existing Elmish applications, you can also use Elmish as _part_ of your Feliz application.
-This is a different approach to building React components that use Elmish internally to manage the state the component but from the consumer's perspective, it is just another React component.
+This is a different approach to building standalone React components that use Elmish internally to manage the state of the component but from the perspective of the consumer, it is just another React component.

-This approach simplifies the original Elmish model where state is explicitly passed down to children and events are passed up to the parent components.
+This approach simplifies the original Elmish model where the application state is explicitly passed down in parts to children and events are passed up to the parent components.

-The implementation of this approach is made possible using a React called `React.useElmish`.
-See the following examples of how to use it:
+The implementation of this approach is made possible using a React hook called `React.useElmish`.
+The following examples demonstrate how to use it:

 ### Install into your project
 ```bash